Reviewed by Dr. Danielle Morosco, DVM (December 5, 2022)

 When the prescribed treatment doesn’t work, it becomes clearer to the veterinarian that there may be something else at play.
 In order to reach a definitive diagnosis of bladder cancer, the following tests may be ordered:

-Ordering a complete blood count is a common tool used to determine whether there is something going wrong in the body.
+Ordering a minimum database (including chemistry panel and complete blood count) is a common tool used to determine whether there is something going wrong in the body.

 Unfortunately, it doesn’t always paint a clear picture.
 This is because the blood work can come back normal unless kidney function is impaired.